ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/Datastreaming_udp_packet_formats.md

 ### Word 8: packet length & protons-per-pulse

 - **Bits 0..7**: protons-per-pulse in this ISIS frame.
-- **Bits 16..27**: number of 32-bit words from the beginning of this header to the start of the next header.
+- **Bits 16..27**: number of 32-bit words from the beginning of this header to the start of the next header or till the end of this UDP packet.
 - **Bits 28..31**: unused

 To convert to {math}`\mu Ah` delivered during this ISIS frame, multiply by {math}`1.738{\times}10^{-6}`.